Skip to content

 Limitations

-• Skills silently fail to load when the name field contains invalid characters — slashes, colons, dots, or manually-added namespace prefixes like myorg/skillname cause the skill to be dropped without an error (VS Code: Use Agent Skills).
-The parent directory name must also match the name field exactly or the skill is not loaded.
+• Skills silently fail to load when the name field contains invalid characters.
+Slashes, colons, dots, or hand-added namespace prefixes like myorg/skillname drop the skill without an error (VS Code: Use Agent Skills).
+The parent directory name must also match the name field exactly, or the skill does not load.

-• Activation depends on description quality — Copilot reads the skill description to decide whether to load it, so vague descriptions cause Copilot to miss relevant invocations (VS Code: Use Agent Skills).
+• Activation depends on description quality.
+Copilot reads the skill description to decide whether to load it, so a vague description makes Copilot miss relevant invocations (VS Code: Use Agent Skills).

-• Instruction and skill bloat degrades adherence — skills stack on top of base instructions, and practitioners report that once combined instruction context gets long, the agent follows it less reliably (Your Agent Instructions Are Probably Making Things Worse).
-Keep individual skills narrow and prune instruction files aggressively.
+• Long instruction and skill context degrades adherence.
+Skills stack on top of base instructions, and practitioners report that once the combined instruction context gets long, the agent follows it less reliably (Your Agent Instructions Are Probably Making Things Worse).
+Keep each skill narrow and prune instruction files often.

 Example

-The following shows a minimal custom agent definition file and a companion skill, demonstrating how the two layers work together.
-The agent lives at .github/agents/release-engineer.md and declares which tools and MCP servers it may use; the skill lives at .github/skills/changelog/SKILL.md and is auto-loaded by Copilot when the task is relevant.
+This example pairs a minimal custom agent with a companion skill to show how the two layers work together.
+The agent lives at .github/agents/release-engineer.md and declares which tools and MCP servers it may use.
+The skill lives at .github/skills/changelog/SKILL.md, and Copilot auto-loads it when the task is relevant.

 .github/agents/release-engineer.md